befbef/qmk_firmware/keyboards/planck/keymaps/befbef/readme.md

-# The Default Planck Layout
+# A more basic Planck Layout for copying